 7. Collision coverage on an old car

-The collision portion of your auto insurance policy pays for repairing or replacing your car in a solo crash, no matter the cause.
+The collision portion of your auto insurance policy pays for repairing or replacing your car when the crash is your fault.

 Older cars lose value fast.
-(Check values at Kelley Blue Book.)
 Suppose your car is worth $3,000, and the collision coverage alone runs $500 per year.
-If you total the car — and it won’t take a huge wreck to incur $3,000 in repairs — the policy may pay even less than $3,000.
+If you total the car — and it wouldn’t take a huge wreck to incur $3,000 in repairs — the policy may pay even less than $3,000.
 Ask yourself: Is $500 a year worth it?
 In many cases, it is not.

 Do not, however, drop your auto liability insurance.
-It’s generally mandated by law, and beyond that, if you hit someone else, you’ll need it to pay the other guy’s costs.
+That coverage generally mandated by law, and beyond that, if you hit someone else, you’ll need it to pay the other driver’s costs.

 8. Flight accident insurance

 Flight accident insurance pays a lump sum benefit if you are killed or maimed in a plane crash.
-But there’s already an international standard in place for paying your heirs (the airline foots the bill) if you are killed in a crash.
-Other rules apply if you are just injured (once again the airlines, though others may also be at fault).
+But there is already an international standard in place for paying your heirs — the airline foots the bill — if you are killed in a crash.

 Alternatives: Term life insurance.
 Also, some credit cards include flight insurance coverage when you buy a plane ticket using the card.